nwmac/node-jira-client/README.md

+# Truefit's Fork
+A list of what we have changed:

+* Add findGroups method

 # JavaScript JIRA API for node.js #

 A node.js module, which provides an object oriented wrapper for the Jira Rest API.